These three records and modules interact to help you manage your inventory and calculate COGS:

 Navigate from Main Menu > Inventory > Inventory Transactions:

 Inventory transaction records are calculations that track changes or 'movement' in inventory balances.
 This module is akin to a general ledger for inventory balances.

 The Inventory Transactions module can help you track the various other records that change inventory quantities:

 - Purchase Orders — Opening a PO increases the On Order count for each line item code (LIC).
 Receiving the in-coming shipment reverses this count.

 - Inventory adjustments — Positive adjustments increase the On Hand count for each LIC.
 Negative adjustments decrease this count.

 - Jobs — May increase or decrease the count in On Order, Demand, or On Hand, depending on the specific tasks of the job.

 Note: When you receive items that are tracked by manufacturer lot, each lot is recorded as a separate transaction.
 Also, when handling returns for lot-tracked inventory (and serialized inventory), the needed inventory adjustments require additional details.

 Understanding Inventory Quantity Values

 In both the Inventory Lots and Inventory Usage modules, quantity values are naturally positive.
 In other words, “We received three units” would equate to an inventory lot record with a quantity of three.
-And “We used three units” would equate to an inventory usage record with a quantity of three.
+Likewise, “We used three units” would equate to an inventory usage record with a quantity of three.